 See the Classes & Requirements page to view previously approved courses for each Thematic Area.

-Finally, in conjunction with a 300- or 400-level MACS course taken in their Senior Year, all students demonstrate proficiency in media research and production by completing a required Senior Project: Media & Cinema Studies – Senior Portfolio.
+All students must demonstrate proficiency in media research and production by completing a required Senior Project: Media & Cinema Studies – Senior Portfolio.

 College of Media Electives

 Students complete a minimum of 5 hours of elective coursework in the College of Media, in Media & Cinema Studies, Advertising, Journalism, or Media courses.

 Area of Study or Minor outside of Media

 Finally, to ensure engagement with complementary disciplines, students take a minimum of 9 hours of coursework in an approved area outside of the College of Media.

 For more information about admission as a freshman or off-campus transfer student, please visit the Office of Undergraduate Admissions.

 If you are interested in transferring to the Media & Cinema Studies program from another University of Illinois major, please visit the Intercollegiate Transfer (ICT) information page for the transfer requirements.